 - Regular consumption of raw nuts and seeds, for the minerals and essential fatty acids they contain.
 Other sources of beneficial fats for the thyroid gland are avocados, chia seeds, extra virgin olive oil, macadamia nut oil, avocado oil and coconut oil.

 - The avoidance of mucus producing foods such as margarine, hydrogenated vegetable oil, dairy products, deep fried foods and processed foods.

-- Minimise sugar in the diet, as it promotes inflammation and weakens immune function.
+- Minimize sugar in the diet, as it promotes inflammation and weakens immune function.

 - Natural progesterone cream.
 Many women are progesterone deficient and this can worsen a thyroid problem.

 In many instances, following these guidelines can lead to shrinkage of thyroid nodules, and sometimes they can slowly break down and dissolve.
 This may take a few years, and depends on how large the nodules are and how many of them are present within the gland.
 There is a great deal more information about all thyroid conditions in our book Your Thyroid Problems Solved.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.